axsaucedo/industrial-airflow/contents.md

 [NEXT]

-They had to do it properly, so they learned how to build their
+They had to do it properly

+they learned how to build their

 ## Machine Learning Pipeline